Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Rush, Flow
     - A **huge influx of** Nowruz tourists

+## Inhibit

+- To prevent something from growing or development, To make someone embarrassed.
+    - An unhappy family can inhibit children’s learning.
+    - Recording the meeting may inhibit people from expressing their real views.

 ## Instinct

 - A natural tendency to behave in a particular way